 If you’re on this recipe, it’s probably because you’re a chocolate lover like I am.
 Here are some of my favorite, healthy chocolate recipes you don’t want to miss out on!

-Thumbprint Cookies with Chocolate are a delightful cookie.
+Thumbprint Cookies with Chocolate: Thumbprint Cookies with Chocolate are a delightful cookie.
 Contains no refined sugar and is made with whole grain and nut flours!
-Try them out here!

-This Chocolate Banana Smoothie is is ready in just a few short minutes, and is the perfect way to start your morning.
-Try it out here!
+Chocolate Banana Smoothie: This Chocolate Banana Smoothie is is ready in just a few short minutes, and is the perfect way to start your morning.

-Delicious peanut butter chocolate chip cookies that gluten free, dairy free and refined sugar free.
+Peanut Butter Chocolate Chip Cookies: Delicious peanut butter chocolate chip cookies that gluten free, dairy free and refined sugar free.
 Be ready to share the recipe, because once your friends try them, they’ll want to make them too!
-Try them out here!

 Now since we’ve discussed all the components of this Chocolate Mousse Recipe, let’s get into the details!
 This dessert takes only a few minutes to make, and is the perfect, fail-proof sweet treat to serve up to guests that everyone will enjoy!Print